Half-Jew

-Situation within the German Reich
+Situation within Nazi Germany

 During the Nazi era, half-Jews was not a legal term.
 The term was not used in the Nuremberg Race Laws and the related ordinances.
-In 1941 the word half-Jew was included in the Duden for the first time: the group of "Jewish half-breeds" was further divided into "Jewish half-breeds of the first degree" with two Jewish grandparents and "Jewish half-breeds of the second degree" with one Jewish grandparent.
+In 1941, the term half-Jew was included in the Duden for the first time: the group of "Jewish half-breeds" was further divided into "Jewish half-breeds of the first degree" with two Jewish grandparents and "Jewish half-breeds of the second degree" with one Jewish grandparent.
 However, first-degree hybrids were classified in different categories, despite the assumption of the same "biological-racial ancestry".
-They were not regarded as "hybrids" but as "full Jews" if they belonged to the Jewish religious community, were married to a Jew or married a Jew after 1935.
+They were not regarded as "hybrids" but as "full Jews" if they belonged to the Jewish religious community, were married to a Jew, or married a Jew after 1935.
 The term "Geltungsjude" was later coined for this group of "half-Jews".

 This differentiated classification, which is blurred by the term "Halbjude", was of existential importance for those affected.
 If they were classified unfavourably, they were not admitted to university; they were forced to work at an early stage or were refused a marriage permit.
 During the Second World War, in marital union with a "full Jew", "half-Jews" classified as "Jews of Geltungsjuden" were deported with their spouses to ghettos or extermination camps.
 This danger also threatened "half-Jewish" children if the non-Jewish spouse had converted to the Jewish faith, and even if the spouses separated again to spare the children persecution.

 The Nazi Party tried - as discussed at the Wannsee Conference - to classify all "half-Jews" legally as "full Jews" and to deport them.
 The fact that many "half-Jews" were also "half-Christians" was always ignored.